 - 1. Minimum PPE equipment to be used when operating or maintaining this equipment is safety glasses, hearing protection, and heat resistant gloves. - 2.
 When using the spray off gun, please be cautious of potential hot water hazard.
 Do not spray in the direction of yourself or any other personnel.
 Only use for maintenance of the machine. - 3.
 If machine is in "Wash" mode and stopped, allow 3 second ramp down time for spray arms before opening machine door. - 4.
 Machine must be installed keeping in mind clearance for maintenance and in accordance with facility high foot traffic areas, railings, and any areas where a hazard could be created. - 5.
-Visibility should also be considered eliminating any blind corners, stairways, or drop offs in the general area. - When removing the filters of the machine for maintenance of any kind, the machine MUST be turn off, drained, and lock out and tag out procedures followed.
+The cart/rack should be pushed from the end with the swivel casters and the operator's hands should be positioned in the center to protect the operator's hands from being pinched. - 6.
+The cart path should have a level grade, when possible, any grade should be kept to aminimum.
+Floor surfaces should be smooth with slip resistance applied if possible. - 7.
+Visibility should also be considered, eliminating any blind corners, stairways, or drop offs in the general area. - 8.
+When removing the flooring and filters of the machine for maintenance of any kind, the machine MUST be turned off, drained, and lock out and tag out procedures followed.
 Proper fall hazard procedures must also be followed.